 Did you ever wonder about why people have Clubfoot?

 Clubfoot is a condition most often encountered at birth.
 It is characterized by a deformity of the foot where it is turned inward and down.
 Unfortunately in many third world countries, it goes untreated and these children never walk.
-Fortunately in the United States it is often identified at birth and treatment can begin.
+Fortunately in the United States, it is often identified at birth and treatment can begin.
 The majority of cases can be treated successfully with a casting technique called Ponsetti Casting and occasionally a minor surgical procedure.
 This is followed by bracing.
-Unfortunately some cases require major surgical repair.
-The case presented here is one in which an adult had residual deformity that came about after surgical correction as a child.
+Unfortunately, some cases require major surgical repair.
+The case presented here is one in which an adult had a residual deformity that came about after surgical correction as a child.
 Whether you have a newborn with clubfoot or suffer from other foot deformities, the physicians at Indiana Podiatry Group will be able to help.